Improving Zero-Shot Translation by Disentangling Positional Information: Discussions and Analyses

 \subsection{Inspecting Positional Correspondence}

-To validate whether the improvements in zero-shot performance indeed stem from less positional correspondence to input tokens, we assess the difficulty of recovering input positional information before and after our proposed method.
+To validate whether the improvements in zero-shot performance indeed stem from less positional correspondence to input tokens, we assess the difficulty of recovering input positional information before and after applying our proposed method.
 Specifically, we train a classifier to predict the input token ID's (which word it is) or position ID's (the word's absolute position in a sentence) based on encoder outputs.
-The classifier operates on each timestep and uses a linear projection from the embedding dimension to the number of classes, i.e. number of unique tokens or number of maximum timesteps.
+Such prediction tasks have been used to analyze linguistic properties of encoded representation \cite{adi2017fine}.
+Our classifier operates on each timestep and uses a linear projection from the embedding dimension to the number of classes, i.e. number of unique tokens in the vocabulary or number of maximum timesteps.

 Table \ref{tab:position_classification} compares the classification accuracy of the baseline and our model.
-First, the baseline encoder output has an exact 1:1 correspondence to the input tokens, as evidenced by the nearly perfect accuracy when recovering token ID's.
-This task becomes much more difficult with our model.
+First, the baseline encoder output has an exact one-to-one correspondence to the input tokens, as evidenced by the nearly perfect accuracy when recovering token ID's.
+This task becomes much more difficult under our model.
 We see a similar picture when recovering the position ID's.

 We also try to recover the position ID's based on the outputs from each layer.
 As shown in Figure \ref{fig:accuracy_per_layer}, the accuracy drops sharply at the third layer, where the residual connection is removed.
 This shows that the devised transition point at a middle encoder layer is effective.